zavolanlab/zpca/README.md

 optional arguments:
   -h, --help            show this help message and exit --counts FILE         Counts table (tsv).
 The first column should contain the gene/transcript id.
 The other columns should contain the counts for each sample.
   --lengths FILE        Table of feature lengths (tsv).
+                        The file can have two types of formats.
-The first column should contain the gene/transcript id.
-The second column should contain the corresponding lengths
+                        First option: The first column should contain the gene/transcript id.
+                        The second column should contain the corresponding lengths Second option: The first column should contain the gene/transcript id.
+                        The rest of the columns should contain the gene/transcript lengths for each of the samples Note that the sample names should be the same the sample names of the counts.
   --pseudocount PSEUDOCOUNT
                         Pseudocount to add in the count table.
 Default: 1 --tpm-filter TPM_FILTER